ChrisRBe/PP-P2P-Parser/README.md

 * estateguru - Supports current German layout account statement csv file format
 * robocash - Supports current account statement format (as of 2018-05-01) exported to csv
 * swaper - Supports current account statement format (as of 2018-05-01) exported to csv
+* bondora - Supports current account statement format (as of 2019-10-12); exported to csv
+* bondora go & grow - Supports current account statement format (as of 2019-10-12); exported to csv

 ## Configuration files